dantaeyoung/messybot/README.md

 - Install with `pm2 start messybot --script app/messybot.js`
 - Make sure that pm2 is running as a [service](http://pm2.keymetrics.io/docs/usage/startup/#generating-a-startup-script) on boot.

+### App structure

+- `app/messybot.js` initializes execution.
+- Abilities are in the `app/abilities` directory.
+Controls such as Sonos or other things could be added here.
+- Behaviors are in the `app/behaviors` directory.